rust-lang/rustup/README.md

 $ rustup completions powershell | Out-String | Invoke-Expression
 ```

-*Note:* you may need to restart your shell in order for the changes to take
+**Note**: you may need to restart your shell in order for the changes to take
 effect.

 For `zsh`, you must then add the following line in your `~/.zshrc` before
 `compinit`: